worldwidethings/standards/Configuration.md

 ### Thing

 The configuration properties of a thing.
+The contained primitive typed properties serve the purpose of end user properties which can be used to further identify the thing.

 | Property | Type | Existence | Mutablity | Description |
 |-|-|-|-|-|